joaopauloschuler/neural-api/README.md

 | `TNNetLocalResponseNormDepth`| 2D or 3D                    | Non-trainable local response normalization with depth normalization.                                 |
 | `TNNetRandomMulAdd`          | 1D, 2D, or 3D               | Adds random multiplication and random bias (shift).                                                  |
 | `TNNetChannelRandomMulAdd`   | 1D, 2D, or 3D               | Adds random multiplication and random bias (shift) per channel.                                      |

+These layers provide various tools for normalization, regularization, and introducing controlled variability in neural networks.
+The choice of which layers to use and where to place them in your network architecture depends on the specific problem you're trying to solve, the characteristics of your data, and the behavior you want to encourage in your model.

 ### Concatenation, Summation and Reshaping Layers
 | Layer Name                  | Input/Output Dimensions     | Description                                                                                           |